Sv443/geniURL/README.md

 # geniURL

-Simple JSON and XML REST API to search for song metadata and the lyrics URL on [genius](https://genius.com/)
+Simple JSON and XML REST API to search for song metadata and the lyrics URL on [genius.com](https://genius.com/)
-Obtaining actual lyrics sadly isn't possible yet (suggestions are welcome lol)
+Obtaining actual lyrics sadly isn't possible due to licensing and copyright reasons

+<br><br>

+## Try it out:
+For trying out geniURL yourself, you can use [this Postman workspace.](https://www.postman.com/sv443/workspace/geniurl)
+To download it and test locally, hover over the collection, click the three-dot-menu and then "Export"

 <br><br>